Leeds Beckett University - City Campus,

 Think about your reader

-Although your main audience will probably be your module tutor, you might also have an imagined reader, such as a company boss.
+Although your main audience will probably be your lecturer, you might also have an imagined reader, such as a company boss.
 What do they need to know?
 Selecting relevant material is one of the key skills you’re being tested on when writing a report.

 Cut the waffle